TSP Matching Explained: How to Supercharge Your Retirement Savings

 Failure to spread your contribution over the entire 26 pay period means you will miss out on TSP matching contributions.

 One of the most significant nuances of the TSP is that matching contributions will only occur on a pay period when you contribute.
 This creates a unique issue if you are maxing out your TSP.
 I have met many federal employees who over-contribute to complete the TSP maximum by October or November.
 The rationale is that they want to max out the TSP and use the larger paycheck at the end of the year to assist with holiday expenses.
 What they don’t realize is that since they are not contributing to the TSP in the last few pay periods, they are not getting the Agency Matching Contributions.
 Essentially, they cut themselves off from the 4% match they are entitled to.
+For more pitfalls to avoid, check out common TSP misconceptions and mistakes.

 Conclusion